 As already said, however, gaming is never just for the sake of the game.
 DeepMind’s main, if not only current focus, is on reinforcement learning, a field in which they are making breakthrough advances.
 Apparently, Google does not seem to care losing money in this part of their activities.
 (Google’s practical AI applications are mostly developed by the other subsidiary GoogleBrain, which created the popular AI software TensorFlow).
 One needs to set aside the old stereotype that computer programs simply follow fixed rules and can do only what humans have programmed them to do, hence lacking any capacity for creativity.
 AI can learn from enormous sets of unstructured data, without predesigning a search space, nor its rules.
 What the code will learn, and how it will behave after learning is very difficult, practically impossible to predict in advance.
 If you browse the internet, you could see that such terms as artificial intelligence, machine learning, neural networks, deep learning, playing a widespread role, but tend to be used interchangeably in conversation, leading to confusion about the nuances between them.
 The metaphor often used is that of the Russian Matrioska dolls, according to which each of the four terms above contains the following one.
 Hence, AI is the master field which contains all the variants; and deep learning, at the other extreme, is the most specialized version of neural networks (NN).
 However, NN could be called anything but the last cry in computer science.

 The world of artificial NN initiated already in the ‘50s, with pioneer works of Hebb, and McCulloch & Pitts, who sought to imitate real neurons in the brain; in 1958 Rosenblatt created the perceptron, the first working example of an artificial classifier.
 This algorithm was a primitive NN with just two layers in cascade, one for data input and one for the output of the results.
 However, around 1968 Marvin Minsky and Seymour Papert published their seminal works demonstrating that a 2-layer classifier can only perform linear tasks and cannot reproduce the logical XOR.
-This led to a stall, and the field of NNs was practically dead for 20 years.
+This led to a stall, and the field of NNs was practically dead for 20 years, apart from some people like John Hopfield who insisted in trying to build artificial networks to reconstruct functions of the human brain.
 In the mid-80s it was resurrected by David Rumelhart, who applied the backpropagation algorithm (a 10-years older theoretical idea by Paul Werbos) to train multi-layer NNs.
 Since then, with key advances by Elman, Kohonen and many others, the science around NNs started flourishing again.
 I first met with the NN programming model around 1988, stumbling by chance on a beautiful review paper, Brain without mind, by John Clark and Johann Rafelski (Phys Rep 123 (1985) 215).
 With the help of my friend Luciano Tondinelli, a brilliant mathematician and engineer who left too early this world, we programmed a 3-layer perceptron with backpropagation training.
 Despite some clumsiness from Fortran77, our NN was capable of recognizing the 26 letters of the alphabet, also with added noise and mistakes (we tried a very distorted A and a very distorted R, and the IBM-3090 running our simple code was able to tell one from another with decent approximation).

 Therefore, I was very much surprised when I realized that all the current hype around deep learning is “just” about neural networks.
 When, out of curiosity, I started reading about the marvels of AI a few years ago, I thought somebody in the meantime must have made a true breakthrough, invented some crazy, entirely new cognitive model, something that could go beyond anything we had until then.
 In fact, a deep-learning machine is “nothing more” than a humongous, multi-layer, multi-level, possibly convoluted and recursive, linear-algebra construct.
 A gigantic network of neural networks.
 What made all the difference with respect to our naïve age of perceptrons, has been the explosion in computing power over the recent years, last but not least the advent of GPUs and very recently TPUs (again, a Google’s copyright).
 Such a vast computing power (not many official figures are available, but the combined Google data centers used 15,5 TWh of electricity in 2020, that is about 1/3 of the annual consumption of the whole city of New York) is what allows to run complex AI systems, integrating many nested levels of NN, with dozens or hundreds of hidden layers, continuously refined training modes and schedules.
 Just have a look at the schematic outline of an image processing model like Inception-3.
 IBM-Cloud is proposing an open-access platform called Watson, allowing anybody to run remote applications on their servers, under both a free or paying-access model.